-When I take a serious look around, it dawns on me how much wasted potential there is in prison.
+When I take a serious look around, it dawns on me how much wasted potential there is in prison, how many people are living with regrets who will never have a chance to make good on them.
+It’s way too late.

 Me in the present, enjoying the park in Williamsburg, Brooklyn, where I used to picnic when I was on work release.